 ARTICLE VI – DUTIES AND POWERS OF THE BOARD

-All Board Members are aware of Local League matters and are educated on issues pertaining to the Local League, forthcoming votes and can contribute positively to any discussion and resolution.
-They will show leadership on and off the field, advise on disputes, be willing to serve on any Committee and publicly support the Local League’s rules and policies.
+All Board Members are aware of Local League matters and are educated on issues pertaining to the Local League, forthcoming votes, and can contribute positively to any discussion and resolution.
+They will show leadership on and off the field, advise on disputes, be willing to serve on any Committee, and publicly support the Local League’s rules and policies.
 Board Members are bound by the governing league’s Privacy Policy and must use discretion when discussing/sharing information about the Local League and its Members.

 SECTION 1 – Executive Appointments